whisper-project/in-my-voice.client.swift/docs/instructions.md

 The Whisper app allows Whisperers to create as many different conversations as they would like, and to pick any of them as the default conversation.
 To manage your conversations, long-press the Whisper button on the Home Screen: this will bring up the Whisper Conversations window that lists all of your created conversations (in alphabetical order).
 In the upper right of this window, there is a + button for creating a new conversation, and an edit button for deleting conversations.
 Next to each conversation is a “mouth” icon: clicking that icon will start a whisper session for that conversation.

 Clicking on a conversation in the Whisper Conversations window brings up a Conversation Details view.
-In this view, you can edit the name of the conversation, choose it as your *default* conversation (which will start if you tap on the Whisper button in the Home Screen), and get a “Listen link” for the converesation which you can send to your listeners (e.g., in a calendar invite).
+In this view, you can edit the name of the conversation, choose it as your *default* conversation (which will start if you tap on the Whisper button in the Home Screen), and get a “Listen link” for the conversation which you can send to your listeners (e.g., in a calendar invite).

 Next, if you have turned on automatic transcription of your conversations (see [Whisperer Settings](#whisperer-settings)), this view offers you a list of your conversation’s transcripts from the last month.
 If you have not turned on automatic transcription, this view offers a button to turn it on.